 The new clinic will enable patients to be diagnosed and treated for eye conditions that might have otherwise left them blind.
 The work is part of Sightsavers’ five-year programme to strengthen eye health services in the region, providing eye health care for a population of more than a million people.

-The programme is part-funded by Irish Aid, as well as a small group of generous major donors and foundations.
+The refurbishment was funded by Fred Hollows and a small group of generous major donors and foundations.
 The gallery below shows some of the renovation work carried out at the clinic.